fabmob/standard-covoiturage/README.md

 Additional documentation is being written (see the [README of the "doc" directory](./doc/README.md)).

-The standard is published in an informative version, to allow an experimentation experimentation before publication in a normative version.
-As such, it is may be subject to changes that are not backward compatible.
+The standard is published in a draft version, to allow an experimentation before publication in a final version.
+As such, it might be subject to breaking changes.

-Publication in normative version is planned for the end of 2022.
+Publication in final version is planned for the end of 2022.

 # Functional scope